AOR vs. EOR: Everything You Need To Know

 Are you finding it hard to classify your workers as contractors and freelancers or employees?
 Take our free quiz!

-So how could AOR/EOR help?
+So how could AOR and EOR help?

 Unfortunately, these complications arise because the different kinds of workers (freelancers, contractors, gig workers, remote employees etc.) are still fairly new in the economy, so the associated laws and rules are not always crystal clear.
 Moreover, these laws are updated to evolve as new nuances of contract, freelance and contingent work emerge.